caltechlibrary/newt/newt-presentation2.md

 - Newt is **an experimental working prototype** (February 2024)
 - Pipeline delays accumulate
 - Many routes are hard to maintain
-- Three YAML syntax is too many
+- Three YAML syntaxes is too many
 - Newt is missing file upload support

-# Newt stack has strengths
+# Newt has strengths

 > A very mature foundation